spidy95/LendingClubCaseStudy/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Provide general information about your project here.
-- What is the background of your project?
-- What is the business probem that your project is trying to solve?
-- What is the dataset that is being used?
+- This analysis will give an idea about how real business problems are solved using EDA.
+Is this analysis we not only apply the various EDA techniques, but will also understand the risk analytics in banking and financial services.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis
+- Loans should be given to higher income customers
+- In Nebraska, based on small dataset the recommendation is to not give loans.
+- Since the years of experience has very little correlation with charge-off, it should be relatively low on evaluation scale.
+- It is recommended that we retain low interest rates to recover the loans.
+- It is recommended to avoid giving loans for starting small businesses.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-- library - version 1.0
-- library - version 2.0
-- library - version 3.0
+- Jupyter Notebook
+- Seaborn

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired by UpGrad
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on EDA on Lending Loan.

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@spidy95] - feel free to contact me!

 <!-- Optional -->